-One may observe that only a little more than one third of the total aqueous emissions to the river stem directly from industrial point sources.
+One may observe that only a little more than one third of the total aqueous emissions into the river stem directly from industrial point sources.
 The rest of the emissions are approximately equally divided between sewage effluents and diffuse sources.

 Although no data are available for atmospheric emissions or solid wastes, it is obvious that while reducing industrial emissions is a necessary first step, it will be important to control sewage and diffuse sources as well.
 It is likely that the sources of inputs to the sewers are small industrial and commercial operations that are not tightly regulated.
 Since 85% to 90% of all industrial activities are conducted by very small, small, and medium-sized industries, it is not surprising that the load is so high.
-In this regard, it should also be noted that much of the chemicals produced by large industries are consumed by other industries and manufacturers, and data for tracking this "inter-industrial" movement of chemicals is usually not readily available.
+In this regard, it should also be noted that many of the chemicals produced by large industries are consumed by other industries and manufacturers, and data for tracking this "interindustrial" movement of chemicals is usually not readily available.
 Finally, as noted earlier, toxic chemicals contained in consumer products may be emitted through dissipation or via household wastes.

-One important application of the methodology described in this paper would be to track the flow of these chemicals from "cradle to grave" so that appropriate and effective strategies can be formulated for reducing emissions downstream from the large industrial producers.
-Even when there are gaps in data, the mass balance approach can provide valuable information on approximate quantities passing from one sector of the economy to another.
+One important application of the methodology described in this report would be to track the flow of these chemicals from "cradle to grave" so that appropriate and effective strategies can be formulated for reducing emissions downstream from the large industrial producers.
+Even when there are gaps